-Anita Clemon (Deputy Title IX Coordinator) Assistant Vice President for Institutional Equity Administration Building, Suite 336 701 20th Street South (205) 975-8258 aclemon@uab.edu If a report of domestic violence, dating violence, sexual assault or stalking is reported to the University, the below are the procedures that the University will follow:

-Incident Being Reported Procedure Institution Will Follow Sexual Assault 1.
-Depending on when reported (immediate vs delayed report), institution will provide com- plainant with access to medical care 2.
-Institution will assess immediate safety needs of complainant 3.
-Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 4.
-Institution will provide complainant with referrals to on and off campus mental health pro- viders 5.
-Institution will assess need to implement interim or long-term protective measures, if appropriate.
-6. Institution will provide the victim with a written explanation of the victim's rights and op- tions 7.
-Institution will provide a "No Contact" directive to accused party if deemed appropriate 8.
-Institution will provide written instructions on how to apply for Protective Order 9.
-Institution will provide a copy of the policy applicable to Sexual Assault to the complainant and inform the complainant regarding timeframes for inquiry, investigation and resolution 10.
-Institution will inform the complainant of the outcome of the investigation, whether or not the accused will be administratively charged and what the outcome of the hearing is 11.
-Institution will enforce the anti-retaliation policy and take immediate and separate action against parties that retaliate against a person for complaining of sex-based discrimination or for assisting in the investigation Stalking 1.
-Institution will assess immediate safety needs of complainant Ũ 2.
-Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to pro- tect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and op- tions 7.
-Institution will provide a "No Contact" directive to accused party if deemed appropriate Dating Violence 1.
-Institution will assess immediate safety needs of complainant 2.
-Institution will assist complainant with contacting local police if complainant requests AND provide the complainant with contact information for local police department 3.
-Institution will provide written instructions on how to apply for Protective Order 4.
-Institution will provide written information to complainant on how to preserve evidence 5.
-Institution will assess need to implement interim or long-term protective measures to pro- tect the complainant, if appropriate 6.
-Institution will provide the victim with a written explanation of the victim's rights and op- tions 7.
-Institution will provide a "No Contact" directive to accused party if deemed appropriate Domestic Violence 1.
-Institution will assess immediate safety needs of complainant
+Anita Clemon (Deputy Title IX Coordinator) Assistant Vice President for Institutional Equity Administration Building, Suite 336 701 20th Street South (205) 975-8258 aclemon@uab.edu pi 2.
+3. pi 4. .
+Depending on when reported (immediate vs delayed report), institution will provide com- lainant with access to medical care .
+Institution will assess immediate safety needs of complainant 3. pi 4. pi 4.
+Institution will project complete on the sentenction level of the site of the sentence of the .
+Institution will assist complainant with contacting local police if complainant requests AND rovide the complainant with contact information for local police department vi .
+Institution will provide complainant with referrals to on and off campus mental health pro- iders .
+Institution will assess need to implement interim or long-term protective measures, if ap- ropriate. .
+Institution will provide the victim with a written explanation of the victim's rights and op- ions 7. .
+Institution will provide a "No Contact" directive to accused party if deemed appropriate 8 .
+Institution will provide written instructions on how to apply for Protective Order .
+Institution will provide a copy of the policy applicable to Sexual Assault to the complainant nd inform the complainant regarding timeframes for inquiry, investigation and resolution 0.
+Institution will inform the complainant of the outcome of the investigation, whether or ot the accused will be administratively charged and what the outcome of the hearing is a Institution will enforce the anti-retaliation policy and take immediate and separate action gainst parties that retaliate against a person for complaining of sex-based discrimination or or assisting in the investigation Stalking 1. .
+Institution will assess immediate safety needs of complainant .
+Institution will assist complainant with contacting local police if complainant requests AND rovide the complainant with contact information for local police department 3 .
+Institution will provide written instructions on how to apply for Protective Order 4. .
+Institution will provide written information to complainant on how to preserve evidence .
+Institution will assess need to implement interim or long-term protective measures to pro- ect the complainant, if appropriate .
+Institution will provide the victim with a written explanation of the victim's rights and op- 7. .
+Institution will provide a "No Contact" directive to accused party if deemed appropriate Dating Violence 1. .
+Institution will assess immediate safety needs of complainant .
+Institution will assist complainant with contacting local police if complainant requests AND rovide the complainant with contact information for local police department 3 .
+Institution will provide written instructions on how to apply for Protective Order 4 .
+Institution will provide written information to complainant on how to preserve evidence .
+Institution will assess need to implement interim or long-term protective measures to pro- ect the complainant, if appropriate .
+Institution will provide the victim with a written explanation of the victim's rights and op- ions 7. .
+Institution will provide a "No Contact" directive to accused party if deemed appropriate